 - Scents – Add the scents that you like in your bedroom.
 You can use scented candles or diffusers to spread calming oils and fragrances.

 What do you prefer?
 An open and bright room or a more subdued and darker feel to it?
 The lighting can affect the mood of your bedroom, which, in turn, also affects your emotions.
+Have a build your own neon sign on your wall to add vibes in the room.
 It can make you feel happy and calm or sad and stressed.

 If you prefer a bright room, have large wide windows and let natural light inside.
 For nighttime, strategically place light fixtures that don’t produce too much shadow.
 If you prefer a darker room, you can put curtains over your windows, which can also provide privacy.
 Then, install lighting that you can adjust to bright or dim.

 You need to have a thermostat in your bedroom that you can adjust according to your preferred setting.
 It can be as hot or cold as you like depending on your current mood.
 Turn it up a bit if you get easily cold or, if you want, you can lower it so you can put on your warmest pyjamas and snuggle under your thick and soft blanket.

 Don’t forget to replace your sheets at least once a week.
 Sleeping on new sheets always welcome comfort.
 It’s fresh, clean, and it smells nice, especially if you use a nice fabric conditioner when doing the laundry.

 If you’re not too sure which type of bedding you should opt for, this website claims to have the largest bedding selection.